Jompra/Plntify-Swapshop/README.md

 ## Wins and individual contributions
 We found that as a group we worked best when we worked on individual components and pair coded only when we had a complex issue to solve.
 This meant that we could take ownership of what we were working on and bring in team member help when required.
 Although I was involved with every aspect of the project, the following components were where I took the lead:
-* Building homepage, and frontend Register and Login forms.
+* Building homepage, register and login forms.
 * Integrating the Trefle.io API for finding Scientific names.
 * Image upload and handling of image moderation to the add new plant form.
 * Using the height data to provide conversational text to the user.